BraffZacklin/phonemic/README.md

 # phonemic

 This is a tool designed to help with sound changes.
 See the example file for help, or the CLI -h help menu.
+This tool has been designed to have minimal required functionality and not much else; more may be added later as I see fit (one such idea is an interactive mode), but this is dependant on me seeing a need for it in my own conlanging.

+# Installation

+Installation is as simple as running 'git clone https://github.com/BraffZacklin/phonemic', however if you're running Linux I would recommend creating a symlink to the tool.
+If you clone the repo to \~/bin as phonemic.dir, and run 'ln -s phonemic.dir/cli.py phonemic', when you next reload your terminal you should be able to run it directly from command line in any directory with simply 'phonemic'

 # text file syntax